JakePartusch/lighthouse-as-a-service/README.md

 # Lighthouse as a Service (LaaS)

-LaaS is an API which interfaces with Chrome and [Lighthouse](https://github.com/GoogleChrome/lighthouse) to provide uditing, performance metrics, and best practices for Web Apps.
+LaaS is an API which interfaces with Chrome and [Lighthouse](https://github.com/GoogleChrome/lighthouse) to provide auditing, performance metrics, and best practices for Web Apps.

 ### Example Request